vasyl1312/hunter_vladilen_node/README.md

 8. View in the cart page, count total price(difficult actions)
 9. Delete course
 10. Work with _id-bugs(do without _) in remove-method
+11. Prepare page to ordering, routing, btn, model for order